arnaudmourgues/scrum/README.md

 -> and find the abstract

+-> and find the discussion

+-> and find the conclusion

+-> and find the introduction

+-> and find the author

+-> and find the preamble

+-> and find the biblio

 -Function that creates an output folder, with an output file for each pdf in the folder

 -Function that creates either xml outputs files if the tag "-x" is detected or a plain text if their is the tag "-t"

 ## USER STORY :